ZaibatsuTEAM/PoneNgine/README.md

 # PoneNgine

 ## About
 PoneNgine is The Wapa Castle Team's take on making a Game Engine uses libraries found around the internet and putting them together.
-Also we want this engine to be the first 3D engine to ever support Qt, since there are none as far as research went.
+Also we want this engine to be the first 3D game engine to ever support Qt, since there are none as far as research went.

 ## Libraries Used